Surface Chemistry, Absorption, Adsorption, Application and Uses

 (i) Nature of adsorbent

 Adsorption is a surface phenomenon so adsorption depends on the surface area of the adsorbent.
-Greater the surface area rate of adsorption will be high.
-Adsorption will be high at the rough surfaces as compere to smooth surfaces.
+The greater the surface area rate of adsorption will be.
+Adsorption will be high on rough surfaces as compared to smooth surfaces.
 Adsorption of activated charcoal is high as compared to charcoal.

 (ii) Nature of adsorbate